What is Eurovision? Everything to know about the European song contest

 Nowadays, Euro-techno and power ballads remain popular, but viewers have also shown a taste for rock, folk-rap and eccentric, unclassifiable songs.

-According to bookmakers, a leading contender is Swiss singer Nemo, who is performing a melodic, operatic song titled "The Code."
-Nemo would be the first performer who identifies as nonbinary to win the contest, which has a huge LGBTQ+ following.
+According to bookmakers, the leading contender was Swiss singer Nemo, who performed a melodic, operatic song titled "The Code."
+Nemo became the first performer who identifies as nonbinary to win the contest, which has a huge LGBTQ+ following.
 The contest had its first transgender winner, Dana International, a quarter century ago.

-Another nonbinary performer generating huge buzz is Ireland's Bambie Thug, whose song "Doomsday Blue" was described by the BBC as a "witchy, spooky blend of electro-goth and grinding metal guitars."
+Another nonbinary performer who generated huge buzz was Ireland's Bambie Thug, whose song "Doomsday Blue" was described by the BBC as a "witchy, spooky blend of electro-goth and grinding metal guitars."
 They're the only contestant known to have brought a "scream coach" to Malmo.

 "Imagine Kate Bush's evil twin singing an anti-lullaby and you'll get the idea," the BBC said.

-The act with the most momentum is Croatian singer Baby Lasagna.
-His song "Rim Tim Tagi Dim" is quintessential Eurovision: exuberant, silly, a little emotional and incredibly catchy.
+The act with the most momentum was Croatian singer Baby Lasagna.
+His song "Rim Tim Tagi Dim" was quintessential Eurovision: exuberant, silly, a little emotional and incredibly catchy.
 The act is already a huge fan favorite, especially since the singer stepped in as an emergency replacement when another singer pulled out during the contest's selection process, according to the BBC.

 What is controversial about Eurovision?